跳到主要内容

 Request-response

-For the request-response message style (read more), the NATS transporter uses NATS built-in Request-Reply mechanism.
-A request is published on a given subject with a reply subject, and responders listen on that subject and send responses to the reply subject.
-Reply subjects are usually a subject called an _INBOX that will be directed back to the requestor dynamically, regardless of location of either party.
+For the request-response message style (read more), the NATS transporter does not use the NATS built-in Request-Reply mechanism.
+Instead, a "request" is published on a given subject using the publish() method with a unique reply subject name, and responders listen on that subject and send responses to the reply subject.
+Reply subjects are directed back to the requestor dynamically, regardless of location of either party.

 Event-based